T-Bob Hebert: Media career

 Following the end of his college football career and having failed to make an NFL team as a free agent, Hebert began a media career with ESPN 1350 WWWL in New Orleans and then later at ESPN 104.5 in Baton Rouge.
 At the network, he hosted the show, "Off the Bench" with his former LSU teammate Jacob Hester.
 In February 2025, he became the co-host of the "Jim Rome After Hour" on The Jim Rome Show along with the main host, Jim Rome.
 He was also the host of YouTube show, Snaps, along with former University of Georgia quarterback, Aaron Murray.

 In 2022, "Off the Bench" was rated as the Best Sports Talk Show by the Louisiana Association of Broadcasters in 2022.
 Barrett Sports Media recognized the show as a Top 20 mid-market morning show from 2019 to 2024.
 In 2024, the Louisiana Association of Broadcasters (LAB) named him the Young Professional of the Year.

 On May 16, 2025, he left his previous endeavors to take a job at Barstool Sports in their Chicago office.
 He was replaced at ESPN by former New Orleans Saints quarterback, Matt Flynn.
 Before his departure, Hebert released an "Ode to Louisiana" to express his gratitude for his 18 years in the state.
+At Barstool, he is the host of Unnecessary Roughness and Wake Up Barstool.